If you have any information about potential contravention of Australian sanctions laws, please email at sanctions@dfat.gov.au.

 Contravening a sanctions measure or a sanctions permit

-Contravening a sanctions measure or a condition of a sanctions permit under Australian law is a serious criminal offence:
+: Contravening a sanctions measure or a condition of a sanctions permit under Australian law, is a serious criminal offence that carries the following penalties:

 Sanctions offences are strict liability offences for bodies corporate, meaning that it is not necessary to prove any fault element (intent, knowledge, recklessness, or negligence) for a body corporate to be found guilty.